Research

 Levels of Organization

 My primary research focus concerns a systematic investigation of the concept of levels of organization in biological science.
 Though the concept of levels has long been a major element within life science thinking, there is little consensus surrounding basic questions posed of the notion, including the nature of levels, the significance of the concept, and its history.
 I seek in my research to address each of these using resources garnered from scientific philosophy, history of science, and theoretical biology.
-This research is funded by a grant generously provided by the German Research Foundation (DFG).
+This research has been funded by a grant generously provided by the German Research Foundation (DFG).

 The results of this research will appear in a monograph tentatively titled The Leveled World: The Role of Levels of Organization in Biological Thought.